 The effect of cut.

-Since ! is true by definition, the resolvent :-! reduces to the empty clause.
+reduces to the empty clause.
 The shaded part represents the part of the SLD-tree which is pruned as a result of the cut.
-That is: every alternative at choice points below and including ?-parent(john,C), which are on the stack when the cut is reached, are pruned.
+That is: every alternative at choice points below and including ?-parent(john,C)

 A cut is harmless if it does not cut away subtrees containing success branches.
 If a cut prunes success branches, then some logical consequences of the program are not returned as answers, resulting in a procedural meaning different from the declarative meaning.
 Cuts of the first kind are called green cuts, while cuts of the second kind are called red cuts.
 A green cut merely stresses that the conjunction of literals to its left is deterministic: it does not give alternative solutions.
 In addition, it signifies that if those literals give a solution, the clauses below it will not result in any alternatives.